iMac Core2 Duo (Late 2006)

-Industry watchers have been anticipating this: Apple moved the iMac to Intel's Core2 Duo processor, which is up to 50% more powerful than the Core Duo used in the Jan.
-2006 iMac.
-As if that wasn't enough, Apple has added the biggest iMac ever to the line, a whopping 24" model with a 1920 x 1200 pixel display.
+Industry watchers had been anticipating Apple moving the iMac to Intel’s Core 2 Duo processor, which is “up to 50% more powerful” (according to Apple) than the Core Duo used in the Early 2006 iMac.
+As if that wasn’t enough, Apple added the biggest iMac to date to the line, a whopping 24″ model with a 1920 x 1200 pixel display.

-There's more variety than ever before in the iMac line.
-The entry-level model uses Intel GMA 950 graphics, carried over from the education iMac introduced in July.
-This model comes with a Combo drive, 512 MB of RAM, a 160 GB hard drive, 2 FireWire 400 ports, and Apple's USB keyboard and Mighty Mouse.
-Because this model dedicates 64 MB of RAM for video, we strongly recommend at least 1 GB of RAM in this model.
+There’s more variety than ever before in the iMac line.
+The entry-level 1.83 GHz model uses Intel GMA 950 graphics, carried over from the education iMac introduced in July 2006.
+This model comes with a Combo drive, 512 MB of RAM (2 GB maximum), a 160 GB hard drive, two FireWire 400 ports, and Apple’s USB keyboard and Mighty Mouse.
+Because this model dedicates 80 MB of RAM for the GMA 950 video, we strongly recommend at least 1 GB of RAM.

-The 2.0 GHz 17" iMac has 1 GB of RAM and a 160 GB hard drive, an 8x SuperDrive, AirPort Extreme, Bluetooth 2.0, and Apple's USB keyboard and Mighty Mouse.
+The 2.0 GHz 17″ iMac has 1 GB of RAM and a 160 GB hard drive, an 8x SuperDrive, AirPort Extreme, Bluetooth 2.0, and Apple’s USB keyboard and Mighty Mouse.
+Like the 20″ and 24″ models, it can accept up to 4 GB of RAM, although it will only recognize 3 GB.

 The new iMac ships with Mac OS X 10.4.7 and iLife '06.